-The TLC-2000 Biofeedback Therapeutic Laser Technology possesses patented "Cell Sensing" technology that "senses" and targets injured tissue at depth with precision, unattainable by any of its competitors, enabling predetermined doses of energy to be delivered for enhanced efficacy and accelerated healing.
-The TLC-2000 is also a learning device that is able to deliver optimized clinical protocols based on an individual patient's optical tissue profile.
+The TLC-2000 Biofeedback Therapeutic Laser Technology is able to be equipped with patented "Cell Sensing" technology that "senses" and targets injured tissue at depth with precision, unattainable by any of its competitors, enabling predetermined doses of energy to be delivered for enhanced efficacy and accelerated healing.
+When equipped with this technology, the TLC-2000 is also able to be used as a learning device that delivers optimized clinical protocols based on an individual patient's physical characteristics.